 The answer is simple: Through collaboration and relationship with people like you, who are concerned about the trend of exploitation that so many youth run up against each day.
 Your commitment to youth’s right to preventative strategies means that we aren’t relegated to only recovering and rehabilitating youth after they’ve already been exploited.
 We can help them before it gets that far.
 Teachers, parents, community leaders, legislators, victim advocates, law enforcement personnel, teenagers: the list of people who have engaged to bring program to communities around the U.S. is lengthy and profound.

 Your commitment excites us!
 That’s why we’re always looking for ways to expand the ways we help you do what you do best.
-So in 2016, we launched Advocacy Workshops to help task forces, coalitions, human trafficking advocacy organizations, and other community-based empathizers get the resources you need to make advocating for prevention easier, more effective, and totally achievable.
+So in 2016, we launched Prevention Approach Workshops to help task forces, coalitions, human trafficking advocacy organizations, and other community-based empathizers get the resources you need to make advocating for prevention easier, more effective, and totally achievable.

 We asked Brenda Shaw, co-founder of FWCAT to share what the Advocacy Workshop achieved for her community.

 iEmpathize’s program, Empower Youth, is a powerful tool to encourage empathy and empower youth and the community to demonstrate care for one another.
 It covers the subject of exploitation — from bullying to human trafficking.

 Although the iEmpathize material is very user-friendly and easy to facilitate, our facilitators gained much greater understanding of the program by having their Education Director come to Seattle and share her passion and the vision of iEmpathize.
 Her knowledge of the issue was valuable when sharing with those that might not have a clear understanding of human trafficking on a local and national level.